 Mercer Medicine is committed to serving all of Georgia with quality health care.
-Through advanced telemedicine services, we offer wide-reaching medical care to underserved rural Georgia communities, connecting patients to specialists no matter where they live.
+Through advanced telehealth services, we offer wide-reaching medical care to underserved rural Georgia communities, connecting patients to specialists no matter where they live.

-How Does Telemedicine Work?
+How Does Telehealth Work?

-Telemedicine uses remote access technology to connect doctors and medical specialists to patients in remote communities.
+Telehealth uses remote access technology to connect doctors and medical specialists to patients in remote communities.
 Patients use video chat software to speak with doctors at a terminal station.
 Our medical team even uses Bluetooth technology to record and examine the patient’s vital signs.

-Advantages of Telemedicine
+Advantages of Telehealth

-If a patient requires a follow-up visit to a doctor, telemedicine can reduce missed appointments and improve health.
+If a patient requires a follow-up visit to a doctor, telehealth can reduce missed appointments and improve health.
 It’s especially effective when connecting patients to counselors or addiction services, improving the likelihood of recovery through continued support.

 During the current COVID-19 pandemic, telemedicine is especially useful in allowing all of our patients access to their providers without having to risk exposure by leaving their homes.